|Principal Investigator: Craig Chaya|

 2. Patient must agree to comply with the visit schedule and other requirements of the study.

 FELLOW EYE IMPLANTATION of patients will be allowed following stabilization of the first eye.
-Although the second eye will be under the same requirements as the first eye, data from the second eye will not contribute to the cohort population or the primary analysis.
+Although the second eye will be under the same study inclusion/exclusion criteria and follow-up requirements as the first eye, data from the second eye will not contribute to the cohort population or the primary analysis.
 The following are criteria for fellow eye implantation:

-1. A minimum of one week following the initial implant.
+1. A minimum of one week and a maximum of 6 months following the initial implant.

 2. No adverse events of sight-threatening complications caused by the lens in the initial eye.

 The physician should determine whether any of the following circumstances may create an undue risk when considering implanting an ARTISAN® Aphakia Lens.
-Investigators considering implantation in such patients should explore the use of alternative methods of correction and consider lens implantation only if alternatives are deemed unsatisfactory to meet the needs of the patient:
+Investigators considering implantation in such patients should explore the use of alternative methods of correction and consider lens implantation only if alternatives are judged not to meet the needs of the patient:

 1. Patients that are not able to meet the extensive postoperative evaluation requirements